Extended Version to be streamed free!

 Support our mission to break down the barriers standing between musicians’ access to the health care they deserve and make sure New Orleans music survives and thrives!
 Learn more at www.neworleansmusiciansclinic.org

 Instagram – https://www.instagram.com/no_musicians_clinic

 Help Musicians is an independent UK charity for professional musicians of all genres, from starting out through to retirement.

 For nearly 100 years, we have been providing a broad spectrum of help, support and opportunities to empower musicians of all ages, at any stage of their career, from times of great need like presently, to times of opportunity.

 Musicians have been hit hard by the impact of the Coronavirus, and in response to the pandemic, Help Musicians has supported over 18,000 musicians with over £11m in financial hardship funding across the UK.
 The Fund offers a one-off payment of £500 to help alleviate immediate financial pressures.

-While opportunities for musicians to earn are still severely limited, we understand that more support is needed to ensure the thousands who are falling through the gaps in government support, or unable to survive on what they receive, can get through the coming months.
+While opportunities for musicians to earn are still severely limited, we understand that more support is needed to ensure the thousands who are falling through the gaps in government support, or are unable to survive on what they receive, or can get through the coming months.
 We have just launched phase 3 of our hardship funding, a crucial lifeline for musicians at this time.

 Help Musicians website